Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Conclusion

 \section{Conclusion}

 In this work, convergence of the Chambolle--Pock algorithm (CPA) was established for a class of nonmonotone problems, characterized by an oblique weak Minty assumption on the associated primal-dual operator.
 To facilitate the verification of this underlying assumption, a generalization of the class of semimonotone operators (see \cite{evens2023convergence}) was introduced, and sufficient conditions for the convergence of CPA were provided for inclusion problems involving operators belonging to this class.
-Notably, when restricting to minimization problems, our results reveal that for certain problem classes no explicit rank or condition number restriction on the linear mapping is required.
+When restricting to minimization problems, our results reveal that for certain problem classes no explicit rank or condition number restriction on the linear mapping is required.

-It would be interesting to explore if in the above-mentioned class of problems can be further extended when the operators are known to be subdifferentials.
-Other future research directions include extensions to the setting where the preconditioning is indefinite, allowing to cover the extended Chambolle--Pock stepsize range $\gamma\tau\nrm{L}^2 \leq \nicefrac43$ from \cite{li2022improved,banert2023chambollepock}, as well as analyzing other splitting methods in nonmonotone settings.
+It would be interesting to explore if stronger results can be obtained when the operators are known to be subdifferentials.
+Other future research directions include extensions to the setting where the preconditioning is indefinite, allowing to cover the extended Chambolle--Pock stepsize range $\gamma\tau\nrm{L}^2 \leq \nicefrac43$ from \cite{yan2024improved,banert2023chambollepock}, as well as analyzing other splitting methods in nonmonotone settings.